 Just because it is now fall, does not mean we have to give up on delicious salad recipes.
 I love fall salads, especially when they incorporate a mix of cooked and raw ingredients.
-This Vegan Warm Broccoli Crunch Salad with Balsamic Tahini Miso Dressing is perfect for fall and so delicious.
+This Vegan Warm Broccoli Crunch Salad with Balsamic Tahini Dressing is perfect for fall and so delicious.

 This salad pairs warm cooked broccoli with crunchy elements like pistachios, chickpeas and celery.
 I also added in farro for extra texture and nutrients.
 This salad is quickly becoming my favorite.
 Since it doesn't have any lettuce it won't get soggy.